Thai people: Thaification: 20th century

 The concept of a Thai nation was not developed until the beginning of the 20th century, under Prince Damrong and then King Rama VI (Vajiravudh).
 Before this era, Thai did not even have a word for 'nation'.
 King Rama VI also imposed the idea of "Thai-ness" (khwam-pen-thai) on his subjects and strictly defined what was "Thai" and "un-Thai".
 Authors of this period re-wrote Thai history from an ethno-nationalist viewpoint, disregarding the fact that the concept of ethnicity had not played an important role in Southeast Asia until the 19th century.
+Wyatt made the same point a working rule for writing about earlier centuries, preferring geographical terms to ethnic ones and speaking of the ruler of a named town rather than of a Thai or Khmer ruler.
+Saipan Puriwanchana describes the content of that re-writing.
+On her account Thais were taught that they share ancestors, the people of Lavo and of Sukhothai, under Phra Ruang as a father of the nation.
+The memory held to bind them is a shared expulsion of the Khom, cast as the outsiders against whom the group was defined.

 This newly developed nationalism was the base of the policy of "Thaification" of Thailand which was intensified after the end of absolute monarchy in 1932 and especially under the rule of Field Marshal Plaek Phibunsongkhram (1938–1944).
 Minorities were forced to assimilate and the regional differences of northern, northeastern and southern Thailand were repressed in favour of one homogenous "Thai" culture.
 As a result, many citizens of Thailand cannot differentiate between their nationality (san-chat) and ethnic origin (chuea-chat).
 It is thus common for descendants of Jek เจ๊ก (Chinese) and Khaek แขก (Indian, Arab, Muslim), after several generations in Thailand, to consider themselves as "chuea-chat Thai" (ethnic Thai) rather than identifying with their ancestors' ethnic identity.

 Other peoples living under Thai rule, mainly Mon, Khmer, and Lao, as well as Chinese, Indian or Muslim immigrants continued to be assimilated by Thais, but at the same time they influenced Thai culture, philosophy, economy and politics.
-In his paper Jek pon Lao (1987) (เจ้กปนลาว—Chinese mixed with Lao), Sujit Wongthet, who describes himself in the paper as a Chinese mixed with Lao (Jek pon Lao), claims that the present-day Thai are really Chinese mixed with Lao.
+In his 1987 paper Jek pon Lao (เจ้กปนลาว, Chinese mixed with Lao), Sujit Wongthet claims that the present-day Thai are really Chinese mixed with Lao.
+He describes himself in the paper in the same terms.
 He insinuates that the Thai are no longer a well-defined race but an ethnicity composed of many races and cultures.
 The biggest and most influential group economically and politically in modern Thailand are the Thai Chinese.
-Theraphan Luangthongkum, a Thai linguist of Chinese ancestry, claims that 40% of the contemporary Thai population have some distant Chinese ancestry largely contributed from the descendants of the former successive waves of Han Chinese immigrants that have poured into Thailand over the last several centuries.
+Theraphan Luangthongkum, a Thai linguist of Chinese ancestry, claims that 40 percent of the contemporary Thai population have some distant Chinese ancestry.
+She attributes it mainly to the successive waves of Han Chinese immigration of the last several centuries.